 - Social media: For marketing products and services, customer relations.

-- Insurers: Reaching out to prospective customers to buy home, life, health and other policies.
+- Insurers: Reaching out to prospective customers to buy a home, life, health, and other policies.

-- Sales and marketing: While launching new product or creating better brand awareness.
+- Sales and marketing: While launching a new product or creating better brand awareness.

-- Market research: Surveys about anything conducted among random population.
+- Market research: Surveys about anything conducted among the random population.

 - Photography/ video: Coverage of large events, weddings, parties.

-- Musicians: Perform as a substitute for some band member temporarily.
+- Musicians: Perform as a substitute for some band members temporarily.

-Nowadays, high unemployment rates and need for extra income has caused a flood of freelancers and moonlighters in the market.
-However, this need not deter you from seeking work as freelancer.
+Nowadays, high unemployment rates and the need for extra income have caused a flood of freelancers and moonlighters in the market.
+However, this need not deter you from seeking work as a freelancer.

 Remember, if you have the required skills, it is easy to find buyers.
 Fortunately, dozens of websites that specifically offer jobs for freelancers and moonlighters are online.
 You can register at some of these websites.